TRIPSIXX Ends 2017 With "Donuts" ft. DRIPXXXX | The Source

 TRIPSIXX has been grinding for a minute.
-In a flock full of Canadian artist making noise this year, UTU artist TRIPSIXX has been low-key and high-key proving his earned spot in the light too.
-His blend of R&B and Hip-Hop in his music has become a specialty of his.
+In a flock full of Canadian artists making noise this year, UTU artist TRIPSIXX has been low-key and high-key proving his earned spot in the light.
+His blend of R&B and Rap in his music has become a specialty of his.
 Finishing the fall off with a hand full of amazing tracks along with a very strong project Metal Gear Tape.
 Not to forget his song “Wassup” featuring Roy Woods & Houston’s own Dice SoHo which premiered on an action-packed OVO Sound Radio.
 He came through with his latest track, “Donuts” featuring DRIPXXXX to cap off a highly productive year.
-The song is a hard track that blends a smooth R&B flavor with hard hitting trap drums.
+The song is a hard track that blends a smooth R&B flavor with hard hitting trap drums courtesy of Modmaxx.
 Trip hits the first verse and the hook while DRIPXXXX handles the closing verse.

 Listen Below.